edward-zhu/umaru/README.md

 ## Usage

-- You can just change the settings in the `main.lua`, the input format is clstm-like (`.png` and `.gt.txt` pair) and you should put all input file path in a text file.
+- You can change the settings in the `main.lua` directly and execute `th main.lua`, the input format is clstm-like (`.png` and `.gt.txt` pair) and you should put all input file path in a text file.
-- or if you want to choose to use a JSON-format configuration file.
-An example shows below, and you can use it by execute.
+- or if you prefer to use a JSON-format configuration file.
+An example shows below, and you can use it by execute:

 ```sh
 $ th main.lua -setting [setting file]